blackchip-org/step/README.md

         -h, --help           Prints this usage
         -l, --list           List available steps
-        -o, --only STEP      Only run STEP in command -s, --skip STEP      Run command and skip step STEP.
+        -o, --only STEP      Only run STEP in command -s, --skip STEP      Run command and skip STEP.
 This option can be specified multiple times to skip additional steps -t, --to STEP        Run command and stop at STEP --version            Prints the version of this command